What is a flight itinerary for a Schengen Visa and how do I get one?

 All these terms are used as alternative expressions to describe a single visa requirement - proof of booked flight itinerary - a document that allows you to prove your Schengen Visa flight itinerary.

-On this document must appear:
+On this document, the following details must appear:

 - passenger's first and last name

 - a reservation number or identifier

 - departure and return dates (the ticket must be round trip)